wppbav/bavapi-sdk-python/docs/getting-started/installation.md

 !!! tip "Installing with `conda`"
     `bavapi` is not currently available from `conda` directly, though it should be possible to install and use it within a `conda` environment.

-    Use the following commands to maximize compatibility between `conda` and `pip`:
+    You can use the following commands to maximize compatibility between `conda` and `pip`:

     ```prompt
     conda install httpx, pandas, pydantic, nest-asyncio, tqdm, typing_extensions